awsdocs/aws-codebuild-user-guide/doc_source/build-env-ref-env-vars.md

 CODEBUILD\_WEBHOOK\_EVENT
 The webhook event that triggers the current build\.

+CODEBUILD\_WEBHOOK\_MERGE\_COMMIT  <a name="CODEBUILD_WEBHOOK_MERGE_COMMIT"></a>
+The identifier of the merge commit used for the build\.
+This variable is set when a Bitbucket pull request is merged with the squash strategy and the pull request branch is closed\.
+In this case, the original pull request commit no longer exists, so this environment variable contains the identifier of the squashed merge commit\.

 CODEBUILD\_WEBHOOK\_PREV\_COMMIT
 The ID of the most recent commit before the webhook push event that triggers the current build\.